Common Law Divorce

 Prior to filing for a common law divorce, it is advised that the following options should be tried by a couple opting for divorce.

-• The couple must hire the services of a mediator.
-If the major decisions between the parties are not in conflict, then, the mediator can resolve the divorce in a short span of time.
+• The couple must hire the services of a mediator, if the major decisions between the parties are not sorted through mutual negotiations.
+The mediator, in such cases can resolve the issues pertaining divorce in a short span of time.
+Also, the mediation services are cheaper than the expenses incurred for a contested divorce.

 Procedure of Common Law Divorce

-Those couples who do not have children or property may file for the common law divorce themselves in the absence of assistance of the divorce lawyer.
-Such couples need to contact the local court clerk and find out data regarding filing a petition for divorce.
+Those couples who do not have children or property may file for a common law divorce on their own without any assistance from a divorce lawyer.
+Such couples need to contact the local court clerk and find out details regarding filing a petition for divorce.
+It is necessary to get acquainted with the divorce laws in that particular state.
+Also, the residency requirements should be fulfilled as mentioned in the divorce laws.
+No case of divorce shall be entertained in the court if residency requirements are not met by either of the spouses.
 It is compulsory to pay a court fee and furnish the following information:

 After the petition is filed, the court clerk will give a copy of the petition and the court summons to the petitioner.